 Deep Water Fishing For Bass

-In our smaller Ontario Canadian Shield Lakes that we fish like Sumac and Conifer Lake, we are prone to using a big worm on a bass hook with no weight and just let the worm slowly sink down to the bottom along a ridge.
+In our smaller Ontario Canadian Shield Lakes that we fish, like Sumach, we are prone to using a big worm on a Bass hook with no weight and just let the worm slowly sink down to the bottom along a ridge.